ebitimikoroye/DevOps-101/PROJECT 4/README.md

 ![yg](images/msedge_n4CaW4ZqMR.png)

-once this i done, we will need to test to see how it will respond to request from the internet, to confirm this run the following command
+once this is done, we will need to test to see how it will respond to request from the internet, to confirm this run the following command

 http://<Public-IP-Address>:80